-Ingredients Organic grain alcohol, distilled water, and organic cramp bark.
+Ingredients Organic grain alcohol, distilled water, and cramp bark.

 Precautions No known precautions.
 We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.